univention/univention-corporate-server/doc/manual/domain-ldap/backup2master.rst

 values on all UCS systems of the domain should be checked for any remaining references to the hostname or the IP address of the old |UCSPRIMARYDN|.
 Those references need to be adjusted to the new |UCSPRIMARYDN|, too.

+For additional details, see :uv:help:`How To: backup2master <19514>`.